Deadly twin blasts rock Syria, state TV reports | DW | 20.10.2021

 Syria's state-run news agency, SANA, said the explosives were detonated as the bus was passing through President Bridge in the capital.

-A third device was defused by an army engineering unit, Syrian state television said.
+A third device was defused by an army engineering unit, Syrian state television reported.

 Footage shared by state TV showed the charred bus in central Damascus.